websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/ddm-form-annotations.md

 # DDM Form Annotations

 The configuration UI that is automatically generated after [creating a configuration interface](./setting-and-accessing-configurations.html#creating-the-configuration-interface) may be too simplistic for some configurations.
-Use the Dynamic Data Mapping (DDM) form annotations to customize the layout of the UI.
+Use the Dynamic Data Mapping (DDM) form annotations to customize the layout of your UI.

 ## See a Sample Configuration UI